FeelRobotics/react-native-bring-to-foreground/README.md

 # react-native-bring-to-foreground

-React Native library to bring the application running in the background to foreground.
+React Native library to bring Android application running in the background to foreground.
 If the screen is locked, the lock screen shows up first.

 ## Getting started